charlierudolph/async-handlers/README.md

 }
 ```

+## Methods

 #### exitOnError

+Returns a function with the signature `(err)`.
-A function that when called with an error, prints the error in red to `stderr` and exits with status 1.
+When called with an error, prints the error in red to `stderr` and exits with status 1.
 Otherwise does nothing.

 #### extract(key, callback)

+Returns a function with the signature `(err, result)`.
+When called with an error, passes it to the callback.
+Otherwise executes callback with `(null, result[key])`.

+#### prependToError(prefix, callback)

+Returns a function with the signature `(err, args...)`.
+When error is a string, prepends prefix to it if and passes it to the callback.
+When error is an object with a message property, prepends prefix to its message and passes it to the callback.
+Otherwise passes all arguments to the callback.

+_Note: the prefix will only be prepended if not already present._

+#### transform(fn, callback)

-Returns a function `(err, result)` that can be passed to an asynchronous function
+Returns a function with the signature `(err, result)`.
-that will pass the error through or pass `(null, result[key])`
+When called with an error, passes it to the callback.
+Otherwise executes callback with `(null, fn(result))`.